nbarikipoulos/poppy-robot-cli/README.md

 - -m to select the motor(s) to query,
 - -r to select the register(s) to query,
-- -I to invert the output table form register/motor to motor/register.
+- -I to invert the output table form register/motor to motor/register,
+- -t to display results as a tree _i.e._ to group them per alias/motor.

-As example the following line will only display the register values for 'present_position' and 'goal_position' of the motors m2 to m5:
+As example the command below will only display the register values for 'present_position' and 'goal_position' of the motors m2 to m5:

 ```shell
 $poppy query -m m2 m3 m4 m5 -r present_position goal_position -I